Summer Seminar Apply Now!

 - Outings to historic sites and cultural events

-All participants receive a five hundred dollar fellowship, free housing at Columbia University, and round-trip airfare.
-Local transportation, most meals, and a small stipend for local needs will also be provided by the library.
+All participants receive a fellowship of $350, free housing at Columbia University, and round-trip airfare.
+Local transportation and most meals will be provided by the Library.

 How do we make the Holocaust accessible to students?
 What’s at stake for them, for us, for the world?
 But equally important, what can we learn by working with one another?”